shwetasng/DevOps-Bootcamp-Learnings/20th_June_Batch-1.md

 - **"kubectl get pods"** command displays the pods in default namespace but once the default namespcae is set to your own namespace, this command displays the pods in your respective namespace.
 - **"kubectl create ns <your-alias-name>"** command is executed to create your namespcae within the cluster.
 - **"kubectl get pods -n <your_ns_alias>"** command is used to list the pods in your respective namespace.
 - **"kubectl config set-contex --current --namespace=<your_ns_alias>"** command to set the default namespace to your own namespace.
 It allows to work as default namespace with your own namespace.
+Any command you execute after executing this command gets executed in your own namespace.

 - **NAMESPACE :** namespace is a virtual grouping mechanism used to organize and isolate resources within a Kubernetes cluster.
 Namespaces provide a way to partition a cluster into multiple virtual clusters, allowing different teams or applications to have their own logical space to work in.
 Namespaces serve as a scope for these resources, ensuring that objects are unique within a given namespace.